There has been so much going on in

 always afraid of who will come across the

 street from our homes but we leave it to Ciminello Properties to choose the most non

 of Brush and Bruckner will “really” be moving.
 Ciminello Properties has notified us that even though

 of the new location for the school bus co. the Nov. date is still viable.

 The Senior Care Ambulette Co. says it will be relocating but that remains to be seen.

-times; we even spent 45 minutes each night watering flowers (Thank you Sal Profita) with hoses that kept getting damaged from
+a few times; we even spent 45 minutes each night watering flowers (Thank you Sal Profita) with hoses that kept

 vehicles.
 We have had community service volunteer’s care for them a few times (thank you Tom Accomando Jr. and friend).

 then had a caretaker caring for them.
 We now have to ask the City to come and weed and mulch around these ten street trees.